TKK-code/CodeForces/README.md

 # CodeForces
-Probelms that I've solved in CodeForces
+  *Solutions for probelms that I've solved from CodeForces*
-#These problems are solved in cpp